 That is why the human condition is related to art music, because, just like a musical work, it cannot be codified, fixed in its meaning, and cannot be fully understood on the basis of its material presence and appearances.
 The nature of music, of classical music as a serious art form, is not material at all, but uses ‘material’, physical sounds, to bring us closer to the background against which our life obtains its meaning.

-(From: 'Postcorona Music; Classical Music after the Pandemic', to appear somewhere next year)
+(From: 'Postcorona Music; The Relevance of Classical Music in a Troubled World', to appear somewhere next year)